 Nova Scotia started the whole Public Services Sustainability Act stupidity.
 According to the evidence, some senior bureaucrat in Nova Scotia told Rick Stevenson that the Government of Nova Scotia believed “that not proclaiming the legislation has worked well in setting the framework of what it believes is its ‘ability to pay’.”

 What this guy was really saying is that Nova Scotia passed the Nova Scotian PSSA so that they could get wage restraints, but didn’t proclaim it, so that no union could challenge it.

-I still think this is really shady, although it might be defensible, depending on how they went about it.
+I still think this is really slimy, although it might be defensible, depending on how they went about it.
 As long as the Government of Nova Scotia didn’t do anything except point to their PSSA wage pattern as a “general guideline” or “starting point” as opposed to a “legally binding mandate”, they wouldn’t necessarily be already applying their PSSA, or doing indirectly what they cannot do directly.

 It’s risky, however, because in the doing, if any employer treated the Nova Scotia PSSA as binding even though it wasn’t proclaimed yet, Nova Scotia would rapidly approach the practical reality that their PSSA was being actually applied whether it was proclaimed or not.

-Everything would depend on the how each employer tip-toed around the danger.
+Everything would depend on how each employer tip-toed around the danger.
 And counting on everyone stepping on the right stones to avoid falling into frothy legal folly is not something I would recommend.

 Besides, contrary to whoever it was that said to Rick Stevenson that “it worked well for us”, it turns out that the passed-but-not-proclaimed strategy didn’t actually work that well in Nova Scotia.
 In fact, from what I can tell, it doesn’t seem to have worked at all.